raemone/Agents/samples/basic/weather-agent/python/README.md

 This is a sample of a simple weather-forecasting Agent that is hosted on a Python web service.
 This Agent accepts a request asking for a weather forecast and responds to the users with an Adaptive Card.

-This sample is meant to introduce the basics of creating custom and more sophisticated agentic AI.
+This Agent Sample is intended to introduce you the basics of integrating Semantic Kernel with the Microsoft 365 Agents SDK in order to build powerful Agents.
+It can also be used as a the base for a custom Agent that you choose to develop.

 ***Note:*** This sample requires JSON output from the model which works best from newer versions of the model such as `gpt-4o-mini`.